JoliviaN4/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step-by-step

-1. Open the Networking tab during the Client-1 setup.
+1. Open the Networking tab during the Client-1 setup
-2. Select Active-Directory-VNet.
+2. Select Active-Directory-VNet
-3. Keep the default subnet.
+3. Keep the default subnet
-4. Assign a public IP address.
+4. Assign a public IP address
-5. Configure the network security settings.
+5. Configure the network security settings
-6. Allow RDP (3389) inbound access.
+6. Allow RDP (3389) inbound access
-7. Continue with the deployment.
+7. Continue with the deployment

 Explanation:
- This ensured that Client-1 was on the same virtual network as dc-1 so both machines could communicate internally.
+ This Comfirms that Client-1 was on the same virtual network as dc-1 so both machines could communicate internally.

 <h2>Verify Both Virtual Machines Are Running</h2>
 <br />